novicedev7291/personal-website/content/posts/2023/extension-modules-python.md

-that generally the older languages like c/c++, java etc. only are used in that case to connect to kafka cluster and not python and it is required that the `librdkafka` (their c/c++) lib and its dependencies should be present on the machine to utilise this feature.Hence the source distribution was necessity so that pip can link the `librdkafka` dynamic library on OS while installing the package with SASL feature enabled and in your code you can easily use the kerberos authentication.
+that generally the older languages like c/c++, java etc. only are used in that case to connect to kafka cluster and not python and it is required that the `librdkafka` (their c/c++) lib and its dependencies should be present on the machine to utilise this feature.
+Hence the source distribution was necessity so that pip can link the `librdkafka` dynamic library on OS while installing the package with SASL feature enabled and in your code you can easily use the kerberos authentication.

 If you want to learn more about how it all works, you may check the [confluent-kafka-python](https://github.com/confluentinc/confluent-kafka-python/) and if you feel overwhelmed by the source code, then you can check [my above example's source code](https://github.com/novicedev7291/pywildsort) in which I created a shared library `libwildsort` and used it to complete the `wildsort_sort` implementation in our example above.

 ### Conclusion
 It was exciting for me to touch base around how extension C API works  and doing something in c/c++ after very long and I learn few things around python and its ecosystem.
 Also, I found that the most famous python libs are using C API and major chunk of the packages is written in c, c++, rust etc etc.

 I think there are some good use cases of doing this i.e. reusing component already written in other language stack and already famous, performance etc., but again it also makes the ecosystem complex for user who are not much aware of these things and generally work in python.
 Sometimes I have seen the error messages emitted by `pip` are too cryptic to understand what has gone wrong if you don't know all this.

 I have mixed feeling about the whole ecosystem as of now and not sure if this is good thing but I guess this will be a trade off for easy language syntax and ease of use for scripting....I don't know yet!

 ### References
 * [Python extension API docs](https://docs.python.org/3/extending/extending.html#)